 The goals of the i-MBA are summarized by eight Program Learning Outcomes that should characterize all students, as Graduate Attributes, upon completion of the Program:

 - Consider Business Situations Holistically.
 To develop the ability to apprehend the integrated nature of how organizations operate, evolve and interact with their stakeholders.
 To understand a business as a system; how policies, strategy, structure, processes and people interact in order to achieve sustainable success.
 To act according to the highest ethical standards,

 - Possess Reflective and Critical Thinking Skills.
 To possess a wide range of cognitive skills applicable in problem-solving, decision making and human interactions that increase the probability of achieving a desirable outcome.
 To be able to step back and think about how business challenges –strategic, tactical and operational- are solved and how a particular set of problem-solving strategies is appropriated for achieving a goal,

 - Embrace Entrepreneurial Thinking.
 To be able to identify and seize opportunities in the marketplace, driven by the interplay between technology and socio-economic systems, take risks but manage them with discipline and have a strong desire to make a difference in any organization – large or small, start-up or established, local or global,

 - Excel as a Leader.
-To build the knowledge, skills and abilities required to perform effectively in leadership roles, to facilitate the execution of strategies and to help others to grow their capabilities,
+To build the knowledge, skills, and abilities required to perform effectively in leadership roles, to facilitate the execution of strategies and to help others grow their capabilities,

 - Possess International Awareness.
-To develop cross-cultural understanding (through knowledge of cultures and global markets, economic, social and political trends), so as to be able to recognize and embrace global diversity and lead and manage organizations in dynamically evolving international environments,
+To develop a cross-cultural understanding (through knowledge of cultures and global markets, economic, social and political trends), so as to be able to recognize and embrace global diversity and lead and manage organizations in dynamically evolving international environments,